Justin Steinkötter: Preußen Münster

 In 2016, Steinkötter joined SC Preußen Münster.
 In the first half of the 2017-18 season, he scored 14 goals in 13 matches (including four in one game against MSV Duisburg) in the Under 19 Bundesliga.
 He also made two substitute appearances for the first team in the 3.
 Liga.

 Borussia Mönchengladbach II

 In January 2018, Steinkötter joined Borussia Mönchengladbach II.
 He made his debut in the Under 19 Bundesliga against his former club, Preußen Münster.

 1. FC Saarbrücken

 On 20 May 2021, it was announced that Steinkötter would join 1.
 FC Saarbrücken on a two-year contract following the 2020–21 season.

+Fortuna Köln

+On 30 June 2023, Steinkötter agreed to join Fortuna Köln in Regionalliga West.

+1860 Munich

+In June 2025, Steinkötter moved to TSV 1860 Munich in 3.
+Liga.